huggingface/hub-docs/docs/hub/spaces-storage.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-storage-settings-dark.png"/>
 </div>

-By upgrading your Space, you get access to a some disk space that persists across restarts of your Space.
+By upgrading your Space, you get access to some disk space that persists across restarts of your Space.

 Persistent storage acts like a traditional disk storage, mounted on `/data`.